Examples

 \[ g_{ij\in\textrm{system}} = \begin{pmatrix} 420 & 95 & 0 \\ & 250 & 30 \\ & & 0 \end{pmatrix} \] These are given in units of \(\textrm{cm}^{-1}\).

-Even though we include here only 3 sites in the model, the result is very similar to those shown in the literature.
-This agreement despite such a simple model can be rationalized by noting that the excitation number of spins in the bath stays low, which is also consistent with the results in the literature.
+Even though we only include 3 sites in the model here, the result is very similar to those shown in the literature.
+This agreement despite such a simple model can be rationalized by noting that the number of excited spins in the bath remains low, which is also consistent with the results in the literature.

-In the second version of the calculation, we add cross correlations to the system-bath interaction.
+In the second version of the calculation, we add cross-correlations to the system-bath interaction.
 Specifically, we assume here that half of the spectrum seen by sites 1 and 3 is due to coupling to the bath of site 2.
-The system-bath coupling of spin 2 is kept unchanged as well as the diagonal spectral components of spins 0 and 2.
+The system-bath coupling of spin 2 remains unchanged, as do the diagonal spectral components of spins 0 and 2.